ipfs-inactive/blog/content/post/079-async-await-refactor.md

 author: Alan Shaw
 ---

 We're on the cusp of completing a refactor to the js-ipfs, js-libp2p and js-ipld codebases to use Promises and remove [Node.js streams](https://nodejs.org/dist/latest/docs/api/stream.html) and [pull streams](https://pull-stream.github.io/) from the code base entirely.
-We're using `async`/`await` everywhere (i.e. not the `then`/`catch` style of working with promises) and async iterables, allowing users to consume our streaming APIs with `for await (const chunk of iterable)` loops.
+We're using `async`/`await` everywhere (i.e. not the `then`/`catch` style of working with promises) and async iterables, allowing users to consume our streaming APIs with [`for await...of`](](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of)) loops.

 🚨 If you're using **js-ipfs** or **js-ipfs-http-client**, this is your early warning klaxon - the next releases of these two modules will have BIG breaking changes.
 Good news though, the [migration guide](https://gist.github.com/alanshaw/04b2ddc35a6fff25c040c011ac6acf26) is already written and a pre-release of js-ipfs-http-client is already available for testing (`v42.0.0-pre.0`) along with a comprehensive [list of breaking changes](https://github.com/ipfs/js-ipfs-http-client/releases/tag/v42.0.0-pre.0).
 So, read this post and then check out those resources, it'll make the transition way easier, I promise you (no pun intended).